svmiller/eh6127/lab-scripts/ols-diagnostics.md

 ```

 Briefly: this is just updating `M1` to change the two DVs.
 A dot (`.`)
 is a kind of placeholder in R to keep “as is.”
-You can read `~ . , .` as
+You can read `~ .` as
 saying “regressed on the same stuff as before and keeping the other
 arguments we supplied to it before (like the data).”
-The first one has a
-little parlor trick, for which I’ll reveal its utility later.
-It adds
-`na.action=na.exclude` to the list of arguments passed to the model.
-For
-most real world data sets where you want R to ignore the missing data,
-but maintain the original dimensions of the data set, you’ll want to
+You’ll see me
+return to more uses of this with the `wls()` function, which really
+wants a data set with no missing values or for you to have supplied
-include this argument in the formula.
-This will concern the `wls()`
+`na.action=na.exclude` as an optional argument in the `lm()` function.
-function I’ll show you later.
+We’ll deal with this detail later.

 Now, let’s also flex our muscles with `modelsummary()` to see what these
 alternate estimations mean for the inferences we’d like to report.